gobwas/ws/README.md

 # Why

 Existing WebSocket implementations do not allow users to reuse I/O buffers between connections in clear way.
-This library aims to export lower-level interface for working with the protocol without forcing only one way it could be used.
-Also one more aim is performance.
+This library aims to export efficient low-level interface for working with the protocol without forcing only one way it could be used.

-By the way, if you want get the higher-level interface, you can use `wsutil` sub-package.
+By the way, if you want get the higher-level tools, you can use `wsutil` sub-package.

 # Status

 This implementation of RFC6455 passes [Autobahn Test Suite](https://github.com/crossbario/autobahn-testsuite) and currently has
 71.6% coverage (see `example/autobahn` folder for details).

 The library is not tagged as `v1.0.0` yet so it can be broken during some improvements or refactoring.

 # Usage